dendoshe/my-arabic-tutor-api/app/README.md

 ## Features

-- Translate Swedish text to Arabic and vice versa
+- Translate Swedish text to Arabic
+- Translate English text to Arabic
 - Powered by MarianMT models from Hugging Face

 ## API Endpoints